perun-network/bbs-plus-threshold-wallet/README.md

 # Aries Threshold BBS+ Wallet Demo

-This repository aims to demonstarte a credential swap process between a Holder and multiple Signers following the (t-out-of-n) Threshold Secret Sharing.
+This repository aims to demonstrate a credential swap process between a Holder and multiple Signers following the (t-out-of-n) Threshold Secret Sharing.
 The Aries framework implementation ensures data authentification and exchange between entities within a distributed ledger.
-Our implementation of the Aries Agent provides the integration of the BBS+ theshold signature with the Aries Verifiable Credential Wallet.
+Our implementation of the Aries Agent integrates the BBS+ threshold signature with the [Aries Verifiable Credential Wallet].
 This approach boosts security by preventing any single entity from accessing the complete data.
 It reduces unauthorized access risks, ensures controlled access, protects privacy, and helps with legal compliance.

-In the demonstration, Alice wants her residence permit to be signed from the Faber foreign instituts.
-Signer0, Signer1 and Signer2 are members of the Faber institut.
-Each one of them reserves a partial precomputation and can be contacted to sign the residence permit.
-Alice will have to contact at least two of them to sign her residence permit, in order to combine the signature and produce a BBS+ signature proof for her residence permit (2-out-of-3 Secret Sharing.)
+In the demonstration, Alice wants the Faber foreign institutions to sign her residence permit.
+Signer0, Signer1, and Signer2 are members of the Faber Institute.
+Each reserves a partial precomputation and can be contacted to sign the residence permit.
+Alice will have to contact at least two of them to sign her residence permit, combine the signature, and produce a BBS+ signature proof for her residence permit (2-out-of-3 Secret Sharing).
 The signed credential can be used in conjunction with the generated public key to verify the eligibility of Alice's residence permit.

 ## Residence Permit Alice-Faber Demo

-This Alice and Faber Demo describes a setting where a residence, Alice, connects with the governmet foreign institut, Faber, and asks the institut to issue her a digital verifiable credential for her residence permit.
-The protocol differs to the traditional Alice-Faber Demo in that, Faber is realised as a group of goverment agents, and Alice has to connect to at least a threshold number t of them, to get t partial signed credential and produce a valid verifiable credential on her own.
-The protocol in demo involves the following steps:
+This Alice and Faber Demo describes a setting where a residence, Alice, connects with the government foreign institution, Faber, and asks the institute to issue her a digitally verifiable credential for her residence permit.
+The protocol differs from the traditional Alice-Faber Demo in that Faber is realized as a group of government agents.
+Alice has to connect to at least a threshold number t to get a partially signed credential and produce a valid, verifiable one on her own.
+The protocol in the demo involves the following steps:

 1. **The BBS+ Precomputation Generator** produced **precomputations** and a **public key**, binded together within a **collectionID** string.